 Spoiled: Discipline Your Child with Self-Esteem

-Can you spoil your baby?
+- Can you spoil your baby?

-Will time-out work as a form of discipline?
+- Will time-out work as a form of discipline?

-How do you discipline your child while maintaining his/her self-esteem?
+- How do you discipline your child while maintaining his/her self-esteem?

-Can you discipline your child and stop undesirable behaviors without making your child feel “bad” or guilty?
+- Can you discipline your child and stop undesirable behaviors without making your child feel “bad” or guilty?

 Can you spoil a child?
 That is the question all parents face.
 Most experts agree babies under six-months old can’t be spoiled and can’t be disciplined.
 After six months, however, experts disagree about spoiling and discipline.

 Daytime Spoiling?
 Until a baby is six months old, studies have shown that picking her up when she cries, and indeed, catering to her every need will not spoil her.
 In fact, she will turn out to be happier, more self-reliant, calmer, than if she does not receive attention when she cries.
 Nighttime Spoiling?
 For an entire life, starting when we are infants, we will wake up from time-to-time at night.
 Babies wake up, too, even when they aren’t hungry.
 Crying It Out.
 How do babies get their needs met?
 They cry.
 That is the only way they can communicate during the first bewildering months of their life.
 Should you let them “cry it out?”
 Crying or not crying is an important question.
 Baby Sign Language Much of babies crying and parent/baby frustration is an inability to communicate.
 Modern parents are turning to sign language to “talk” to their children long before they are mature enough to verbalize.
 Questions about 1-2-3- Magic as a stop-behavior discipline.